hotmeshio/temporal-comparison-typescript/docs/CONTRIBUTING.md

 # Contributing to Temporal Patterns

-Thank you for contributing to **temporal-side-by-side-typescript**!
+Thank you for contributing to **temporal-comparison-typescript**!
 This repository is designed to demonstrate similarities between platforms, and contributions that expand pattern coverage or improve existing examples are highly valued.

 ---